navidpanchi/N-Channeled-Input-UNet-Fastai/README.md

 * **Note**  that if the number of channels is not 3 then the network won't be frozen as the first layer contains untrained weights.
 And I don't think there is much need of pretrianing in this case as the usage of this function would be in scenarios where the images/arrays are not Imagenet like*.

-Be sure to check the [notebook](https://github.com/navidpanchi/N-Channeled-Input-UNet-Fastai/blob/master/N-Channeled-Input-UNet%20.ipynb) out for testing and give this repository a :star:.
+Be sure to check the [notebook](https://github.com/navidpanchi/N-Channeled-Input-UNet-Fastai/blob/master/N-Channeled-Input-UNet%20.ipynb) out for testing.

 ```
 from fastai.vision import *